-Animal Studies – Certificate II
+Animal Care – Certificate II

 It is suitable for trainees wishing to work as an animal attendant or carer in kennels and catteries, pounds and welfare centres, quarantine establishments, zoological and fauna parks, wildlife refuges, research centres, pet shops and commercial animal production enterprises.